DevelopingAEUribe/earth-facts/README.md

 This is a program that displays random facts about Earth.

 ## Specifications
-This program i built using javascript, css, html and git
+This program I built using javascript, css, html and git